 The Making of the Modern World digital collection presents books, serials, political pamphlets, broadsides, government publications, proclamations, and ephemera focusing on economics, political science, history, sociology, banking, finance, transportation and manufacturing.
 The collection is comprised of many rare titles and first editions in languages other than English including French, German, Portuguese, Scandinavian, Italian and Spanish.

-This collection includes two parts:
+This collection includes three parts:

 - The Making of the Modern World: Part I: The Goldsmiths’-Kress Collection, 1450-1850